odea-project/qAlgorithms/report/discussion_tests.md

 the viability of the measurement and communicates a point up to which all data generated is reliable.
-Similarly, (final) output data should always be provided in a format that ist compatible with spreadsheet software like Microsoft Excel, or, for more complex data, some relevant subset which is human-readable.
+Similarly, (final) output data should always be provided in a format that is compatible with spreadsheet software like Microsoft Excel, or, for more complex data, some relevant subset which is human-readable.

-## Differentiating process quality from result quality
+## Differentiating Process Quality from Result Quality
 Previous work by Schulze et. al. (https://doi.org/10.1016/j.trac.2020.116063) highlighted quality assurance as a core issue for nontargeted mass spectrometry and discussed different dimensions for quality during an analysis.